morio921/food-tracker/README.md

 ### Notes ###

-Database diagram with current, future and optional tables can be found on [dbDiagram.io](https://dbdiagram.io/embed/5f58bd9e88d052352cb6870d).

 Possible future tables in the database diagram will be positioned on the right side of the diagram.
 Whereas the existing ones or the ones that are being worked on are positioned on the left side.